stillerr/DbMonitorSample/README.md

 ## About
 This is a simple database poller application with REST and websocket endpoints.
 It uses an in-memory database, so the data will be erased after shutdown.

+!!!
+In this form the application handles only the inserts of the BusinessEvents.
+(Time issues) Watching the update and delete operations should be implemented in the future.
+!!!